nguyenn8/CS493-final-project-oregon-humane-society/README.md

 ## Building the API

 We have provided a Dockerfile and Docker Compose set up so that you can run the API server and database with ease.
+You can run the server with the following command:

+`docker-compose up --build --scale api=3`